[dmg_masonry_gallery...

 To participate in College Bound, you must:

 The annual College Bound event happens in June, but inquiries are welcome year-round.
-Click here to fill out our College Bound interest form, or contact our Youth Services team at 760-505-6647 or youthservices@jitfosteryouth.org to get started.
+Contact our Youth Services team at 760-505-6647 or youthservices@jitfosteryouth.org to get more info.

 No educational goal should be out of reach.
 That’s why JIT offers students interested in pursuing Master’s programs and other postgraduate studies the opportunity to continue their educational journey through Master Your Dream scholarships and resources.